pranavwalia/blog.github.io/_posts/2021-06-08-factorial-trailng-zeros.md

 ![](/assets/images/factorial.jpg)

-Around a year ago, I was in a zoom interview for a large tech company.
-I was given two reasonably challenging coding problems and aced them with ease.
-Then came the number theory.
-The interviewer asked the question "How many trailing zeros are there in 100 factorial?"

-This wasn't a coding question.
-It was a mental math question.
-I had no clue where to start and guessed "16."
-I was wrong.
-When the interview was over, I immediately googled the question.
-Unless you take a dedicated course in number theory, your only chance at running into this concept is in discrete math; and let's be honest, nobody remembers discrete math.

 ## Legendre's Formula

 There is a theorem in number theory known as [*Legendre's Formula*](https://artofproblemsolving.com/wiki/index.php/Legendre%27s_Formula).
 It states that if N is a positive integer and p is a prime number, then the highest power of p that divides N! is given by the following formula